miktaew/aoc-2021-solutions/README.md

 # aoc-2021-solutions

-Solutions for Advent of Code 2021, in Node.js
+My terrible solutions for Advent of Code 2021, in Node.js